 16. ‘Scheherazade’ (459 feet, 3 inches), Lürssen

-The owner of 459.3-feet Lürssen-built Scheherazade (formerly known as Project Lightning) finally took delivery of the mega yacht in June 2020 after it was pictured during sea trials in November 2019.
-What can so far be deciphered from available photography includes two helipads, forward and aft, and a large beach club aft, as well as a reported seven-foot beam.
-Very few details have yet been released of the highly private vessel, including even the names of designers or naval architects involved with the build.
+The owner of 459.3-foot, Lürssen-built Scheherazade (formerly known as Project Lightning) finally took delivery of the megayacht in June 2020 after it was pictured during sea trials in November 2019.
+What can be seen from available photography includes two helipads, forward and aft, and a large beach club aft, as well as a reported seven-foot beam.
+Very few details have yet been released of the highly private vessel, including the names of designers or naval architects involved with the build.

 15: ‘Ocean Victory’ (459 feet, 3 inches), Fincantieri

 The largest motoryacht ever built in Italy, Fincantieri’s Ocean Victory was delivered to its owner in 2014.
 The seven-deck exterior by Espen Øino includes two helideck platforms and a hangar belowdecks, as well as exceptional outdoor social areas and a floodable tender dock.
 Ocean Victory has accommodations for 28 guests as well as quarters for 56 crew.
 Ocean Victory also has six pools, a 3,300-square-foot spa, and an underwater observation room.
 The interior by Alberto Pinto remains a secret.